The joy of Basant Bahar

 Coming back to the inspiration behind the current post, dear reader, Ashfaq Ahmed in ‘Kheil Tamashaa’ narrates an event, the celebration of the festival of Eid e Milad un Nabi in his village in his childhood days.
 The narration is not about the event, but all the details of the celebration are craftily put in place to introduce to the audience the part played by Master Baali in the day’s proceedings.
 It narrates the performance par magnificence, whereby Master Sahib, as a tribute to the arrival of the Prophet Muhammad (Peace Be Upon Him) played Basant Bahar on his Shehnai (clarionet).
 The relevant part from the book is excerpted and presented in pictures.
 I shall urge my readers to go through the pictures and enjoy the transcript in the words of the author before reading further this current post.

 That day Master Baali played Basant Bahar in the honour of Eid e Milad un Nabi and my readers must have enjoyed a majestic account of the performance.
 Like you, dear reader, I too have to rely on the narrative of the said performance, and I apologize for being unable to present here neither Master Baali nor the masterpiece.
-Nevertheless, in an endeavor to experience a feel of what the proceedings must have been that day, dear reader, I take this opportunity to put you in audience to the ‘Basant Bahar’ being played by the Wizard of the Shehnai (clarionet), the Maestro, none other than Ustad Bismillah Khan.
+Nevertheless, in an endeavor to experience a feel of what the proceedings must have been that day, dear reader, I take this opportunity to put you in audience with the ‘Basant Bahar’ being played by the Wizard of the Shehnai (clarinet), the Maestro, none other than Ustad Bismillah Khan.

 … … … I don’t know whether the Ustad, while playing this tune was still or moving, I don’t know anything about his bodily posture or his facial expressions there.
 What I know, dear reader, is that this one tune has this trance, this particular feel…